Azure/azure-sdk-for-go/sdk/data/azcosmos/README.md

 The SDK can make use of `azcore`'s logging implementation to collect useful information for debugging your application.
 In order to make use of logs, one must set the environment variable `"AZURE_SDK_GO_LOGGING"` to `"all"` like outlined in this [public document](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore#hdr-Built_in_Logging).

-Once that is done, the SDK will begin to collect diagnostics through `stdout` - printing directly to your console.
+Once that is done, the SDK will begin to collect diagnostics.
+By default, it will output the logs to `stdout` - printing directly to your console - and will record all types of events (requests, responses, retries).
 If you'd like to configure a listener that acts differently, the small snippet below shows how you could do so.
-In this case, the listener is configured to write to a file instead of printing to the console.

 ```go
 import (